axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 Axon Ivy PDF is a powerful utility library that provides comprehensive PDF manipulation capabilities for your Axon Ivy applications.
 This library enables you to perform a wide range of PDF operations including converting various formats to PDF, merging and splitting PDF files, extracting content, and performing advanced page operations.

 **Key Features:**
-- **Convert to PDF**: Transform HTML content and images into PDF documents
+- **Convert to PDF**: Transform HTML content and images into PDF documents. *Note: To convert other document types (DOC, DOCX, Excel) to PDF, please use [Axon Ivy Words](https://market.axonivy.com/axonivy-words) for Word documents or [Axon Ivy Cells](https://market.axonivy.com/axonivy-cells) for Excel spreadsheets.*
 - **Convert from PDF**: Export PDF files to other document formats (DOCX, PPTX, XLSX, etc.)
 - **Merge PDFs**: Combine multiple PDF files into a single document
 - **Split PDFs**: Divide PDF files into separate documents by page ranges